Audiogravity - Linux Hi-Fi Streamer & Audio Service Manager

 Audiogravity

-Designed for DietPi, Raspberry Pi, Apple Mini, and any Debian-based Linux system, it bridges the gap between low-level kernel and ALSA configuration and a high-fidelity browser interface accessible from any device.
+Designed for DietPi, Raspberry Pi, Apple Mac Mini, and any Debian-based Linux system, it bridges the gap between low-level kernel and ALSA configuration and a high-fidelity browser interface accessible from any device.

 Key Features